ArghyaChatterjee/subt-object-detection-and-localization/README.md

     <img src="asset/Artifact.png", width="400">
 </p>

+## Darknet Installation:
+You need to install darknet on your Ubuntu 18.04 machine.
+Follow the tutorial [here](https://github.com/AlexeyAB/darknet) to install darknet in order to use YOLO V3/v4.
+Check the installation with your webcam to reassure that you have installed it properly.
 ## Training Data:
 Training & Validation Dataset (i.e `train` & `valid` folder) with proper labeling should be kept inside `~/darknet/data` directory.
 You can download the training and validation dataset from [here](https://drive.google.com/drive/folders/1vJiqT4SQExbuHGb6kJoW2MeFRDpF8kJq?usp=sharing).
 Download pre-trained weight file for convolutional layer from [darknet53.conv.74](https://pjreddie.com/media/files/darknet53.conv.74) & keep it inside `~/darknet` directory.
+## Labelling Data:
+In order to label data collected from different sources, install `labelImg`.
+You can find the corresponding download & installation proccedure [here](https://github.com/tzutalin/labelImg).
+Just remember when using 'labelImg', change the image labeling format from pascal to YOLO (by clicking on the side button 'pascal') and save the corresponding 'img.txt' labeled files accordingly.
+Each labeled image will produce a 'x.txt' file where the value 'x' will be the name of the original image.
 ## Training Demo:
 ```
 cd ~/darknet